r74tech/docusaurus-plugin-panzoom/docs/docs/03-getting-started/02-configuration.md

       // Default: 1000
       timeout: 1000,

+      // Whether to enable and show a control toolbar with buttons for zoom in, zoom out, and reset
+      // Default: true
+      toolbarEnabled: false,

+      // The position of the toolbar (top-right, top-left, bottom-right, bottom-left)
+      // Default: 'top-right'
+      toolbarPosition: 'top-right',

+      // The toolbar opacity when the container is not hovered (value between 0 and 1)
+      // Default: 0
+      toolbarOpacity: 0,

       // You can also pass any options supported by @panzoom/panzoom
       // See: https://github.com/timmywil/panzoom for available options
     },